Blueprint-GitHub/Blueprint-GitHub/README.md

 **🌈 Have a Good Day Everyone 🌎**

 - **🔥 Currently Learning**\
-  Meachine Learning Engineering by Andrly Burkov (2023.12.23 ~ )
+  Machine Learning Engineering by Andrly Burkov (2023.12.23 ~ )